© Kzenon / stock.adobe.com

 Berlin is Germany’s hotspot for founders and also capital for tech-investments.
 Entrepreneurs – and also potential entrepreneurs – find exactly the right environment here to implement and scale their business.

-With around 40,000 business registrations per year and more than 500 startup companies per year, Berlin is undisputedly Germany's founder capital and is expanding its nationwide lead.
+With around 40,000 business registrations per year and about 500 startup companies per year, Berlin is Germany's founder capital.
 The capital is particularly attractive to potential entrepreneurs in the creative and technology industries.

 Favourable conditions for startups: Berlin attracts young, highly qualified people from all over the world.
 A high standard of living at a comparatively low cost, lively local communities with lots of networking opportunities, the active venture capital scene, and an international ambiance are just good reasons why young entrepreneurs would want to come to Berlin to turn their business ideas into realities.